-Revision 14-1; Effective March 3, 2014
+Revision 18-2; Effective September 3, 2018

-The purpose and limitations of Transition Assistance Services (TAS) must be explained to the applicant when determining the applicant's needs.
-The applicant may appeal a decision regarding a needed item or service, but services should not be delayed due to the appeal.
+The purpose and limitations of Transition Assistance Services (TAS) must be explained to the applicant or member when determining the applicant's or member’s needs.
+The applicant or member may appeal a decision regarding a needed item or service, but services should not be delayed due to the appeal.

-Form H2065-D, Notification of Managed Care Program Services, must be sent advising the member of the date of eligibility for the HCBS STAR+PLUS Waiver (SPW) service before the authorization of any services.
-If the member has finalized his/her discharge plans, Form 8604, Transition Assistance Services (TAS) Assessment and Authorization, may be sent to the TAS provider on the same day Form H2065-D is sent to the member.
+Form H2065-D, Notification of Managed Care Program Services, must be sent advising the applicant or member of the date of eligibility for the STAR+PLUS Home and Community Based Services (HCBS) program service before the authorization of any services.
+If the applicant or member has finalized the discharge plans, Form 8604, Transition Assistance Services (TAS) Assessment and Authorization, may be sent to the TAS provider on the same day Form H2065-D is sent to the applicant or member.
 If discharge plans are not finalized at the time of eligibility, Form 8604 may be sent at a later date.
 TAS information may be addressed in the Form H2065-D comments section.

-The managed care organization notifies the applicant in writing of any changes in TAS services or items.
+The managed care organization (MCO) notifies the applicant or member in writing of any changes in TAS services or items.
 The TAS provider is given provider authorization to deliver TAS services on Form 8604.